3EEEs/EdgeGuard-Hybrid-Intelligence/docs/SETUP.md

 ### How to Setup the Software
+1.Make sure all prerequistes are installed and all installation task have been completed from the INSTALL.md
-1. Make sure the environment is running
+2. Make sure the environment is running
    - **Linux/MacOS:**
     ```bash
     source env/bin/activate